PrisonTeam/Prison/docs/prison_docs_012_setting_up_prison_basics.md

 * **DISABED** - The event is not enabled within Prison's event monitoring.
 The event will not be included in the command `/prison support listeners blockBreak` command.

 * **ACCESS** - Access uses the identified block within the event to identify which mine the player is in, and if the player has access to the mine.
+This Prison priority will run at the bukkit priority of `LOWEST`.
 If the player does not have access, then the event is canceled.
 If the event has more than one block in the event, and it does not specifically identify which block was broken, it will use the first block in the provided block list.
 Therefore, it may make the most sense that this priority, and it's variations, are best suited to be used with the Bukkit/Spigot's **BlockBreakEvent** since all other events originate through this event.

 * **ACCESSBLOCKEVENTS** - Same as ACCESS in that it generates a listener that for just mine access, but it also creates another listener for BLOCKEVENTS.
 This will be seen as two different listeners.

 * **ACCESSMONITOR** - Same as ACCESS in that it generates a listener that for just mine access, but it also creates another  listener for MONITOR.
 This will be seen as two different listeners.

 * **LOWEST** - **HIGHEST** - These are the normal bukkit event priorities.
 The lower the priority, then it will handle the event before other plugins with higher priorities.

 * **BLOCKEVENTS** - Same as MONITOR, but also includes the processing of the Prison Block Events and sellall (auto sell) if enabled for full inventory.
+This Prison priority will run at the bukkit priority of `MONITOR`.

 * **MONITOR** - Monitor performs no block handling within prison, but it will try to update the block counts.
 MONITOR will process the event even if it is canceled.